MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 Let's examine each element in this structure in detail.

 ---
-`<option>`
+`<option> <chain>`
-Immediately following the iptables command the **option** component allows to specify the position in which the rule will be inserted into a chain.
-For example `–A` appends the rule in the specified chain. `–I` inserts the rule at a specified position in the chain starting with 1.
+Immediately following the iptables command the **option** component allows to specify the position in which the rule will be inserted into a **chain**.
+For example `–A INPUT` appends the rule in the INPUT chain. `–I OUTPUT 3` inserts the rule at a specified position in the OUTPUT chain.
+The rule numbers start at position 1.

 So this option `-I INPUT 1` says: Insert this Rule at position 1 in the INPUT chain.